-For people who don't have enough iron, an iron infusion can be given to improve symptoms and prevent hospitalisation.
+For people who don't have enough iron, it is recommended to give an iron infusion to decrease symptoms, improve quality of life and prevent hospital admissions.

 Devices and Surgery for Heart Failure Devices

 Medical devices can help support the heart by using electrical signals to keep it beating regularly and/or improve how it works.